How safe is the air in your home? Not very, and you may not realize how the indoor pollutants are getting in.

 These sheet and liquid WRB products are typical in higher-end commercial buildings, and most homebuilders have little or no experience using them to build airtight houses.
 They must be installed correctly in fair weather by skilled applicators to be effective.
 The products do cost a little more than typical sheathing membrane, but achieving very airtight walls is less labour-intensive (less costly) than with a typical sheathing membrane.

 The result of the improved airtightness is a more comfortable home, cleaner indoor air, and better protected walls that extend your house’s lifespan.
-You should be confident in the safety of your home's indoor air quality and the integrity of the shelter it provides, so talk to your builder about using a superior WRB or book a project consultation call with me.
+You should be confident in the safety of your home's indoor air quality and the integrity of the shelter it provides, so talk to your builder about using a superior WRB or book a free Diagnostic Session with me.